milochristiansen/lua/README.md

 is not reentrant!
 If you need concurrency support it would be better to use `State.LoadBinary` and write your own wrapper.

 The default compiler provided by this library does not support constant folding, and some special instructions are not used at all (instead preferring simpler sequences of other instructions).
-For example TESTSET is never generated, TEST is used in all cases (largely because it would greatly complicate the compiler if I tried to use TESTSET where possible).
 Expressions use a simple "recursive" code generation style, meaning that it wastes registers like crazy in some (rare) cases.

 One of the biggest code quality offenders is `or` and `and`, as they can result in sequences like this one: